denyspoltorak/metapatterns-website/metapatterns/content/part-4--fragmented-metapatterns/service-oriented-architecture--soa-.md

 +++
 weight = 9
-title = "Service-Oriented Architecture (SOA)" description = Service-Oriented Architecture is an application of object-oriented design at the system level.
-It builds a system from small reusable components.
+title = "Service-Oriented Architecture (SOA)" description = "Service-Oriented Architecture is an application of object-oriented design at the system level.
+It builds a system from small reusable components."
 +++

 # Service\-Oriented Architecture \(SOA\)